The CAP is currently accepting entries in three categories of competition:

 - The caption must be typed double-spaced and be between 100 and 200 words in length.

-- The closing date for entries is April 15 each year.
+- The closing date for entries is May 4.
 Entries received after this date may not be considered by the judges.

 - Copyright of the entry remains with the photographer and/or his or her employers.
 The organisers reserve the right: